Sydney Tourist Guide

 Newport Beach

-Great swimming and body and board surfing as well as picnic facilities.
-Also popular with divers and snorkellers as there is Little Reef, a 1km long sandstone reef populated with diverse marine life.
+Newport Beach has great swimming, body and board surfing as well as picnic facilities.
+Also popular with divers and snorkellers as there is Little Reef, a protected 1km long sandstone reef populated with diverse marine life.
 There is a playground and picnic and BBQ facilities.
 Nearby is the Royal Prince Alfred Yacht Club, Royal Motor Yacht Club, and the Newport Arms Hotel.
 There are a number of cafes, shops and restaurants in Newport itself.
 35 km north of the CBD on the Northern Beaches.
-How to get to Newport Beach: Wynyard Bus 187.
+How to get to Newport Beach: Wynyard Bus 187 from the city.

 Turimetta Beach